catherine-siller/catherine-siller-website/blog/top-3-uncomfortable-things-i’ve-done-in-a-software-developer-interview.md

 ---
 ## And yes, there are more uncomfortable things that I've done in an interview, these are just the top 3.

-Interviewing as a Software Developer is unlike other jobs with code assignments, code reviews, and unexpected requests to code on the spot.
-The more you do the more you will get used to.
-Also, you'll know what to expect and the correct questions to ask prior to an interview (hopefully) with these tips.
+Interviewing as a aoftware developer is unlike other jobs because of the code assignments, code reviews, and unexpected requests to code on the spot.
+The more interviews you do the more you will be better prepared.
+Also, you'll know what to expect and the correct questions to ask prior to an interview (hopefully) so that you can be prepared.

 ## Asked for a moment to take a breath and regroup